zchee/golang-wiki/GoForCPPProgrammers.md

 }
 ```

-The ` set ` method is effectively inherited from
+The ` Set ` method is effectively inherited from
 ` myType `, because
 methods associated with the anonymous field are promoted to become methods
 of the enclosing type.
 In this case, because ` myChildType ` has an